A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: Abstract

 \section{Abstract}

-A new realized joint Value-at-Risk (VaR) and expected shortfall (ES) regression framework is proposed, through incorporating a measurement equation into the original joint VaR and ES regression model.
-The measurement equation models the contemporaneous dependence between the realized measures (e.g. Realized Variance and Realized Range) and the latent conditional quantile.
-Further, sub-sampling and scaling methods are applied to both the realized range and realized variance, to help deal with inherent micro-structure noise and inefficiency.
-An adaptive Bayesian Markov Chain Monte Carlo method is employed for estimation and forecasting, whose properties are assessed and compared with maximum likelihood estimator through simulation study.
-In a forecasting study, the proposed models are applied to 7 market indices and 2 individual assets, compared to a range of parametric, non-parametric and semi-parametric models, including GARCH, Realized-GARCH, CARE and Taylor (2017) joint VaR and ES quantile regression models, one-day-ahead Value-at-Risk and Expected Shortfall forecasting results favor the proposed models, especially when incorporating the sub-sampled Realized Variance and the sub-sampled Realized Range in the model.
+A new realized conditional autoregressive Value-at-Risk (VaR) framework is proposed, through incorporating a measurement equation into the original quantile regression model.
+The framework is further extended by employing various Expected Shortfall (ES) components, to jointly estimate and forecast VaR and ES.
+The measurement equation models the contemporaneous dependence between the realized measure (i.e., Realized Variance and Realized Range) and the latent conditional ES.
+An adaptive Bayesian Markov Chain Monte Carlo method is employed for estimation and forecasting, the properties of which are assessed and compared with maximum likelihood through a simulation study.
+In a comprehensive forecasting study on 1\% and 2.5 \% quantile levels, the proposed models are compared to a range of parametric, non-parametric and semi-parametric models, based on 7 market indices and 7 individual assets.
+One-day-ahead VaR and ES forecasting results favor the proposed models, especially when incorporating the sub-sampled Realized Variance and the sub-sampled Realized Range in the model.